 You should clean the filter regularly to ensure the best performance.

 Your Brita filter refill should be replaced after 40 gallons of filtered water.
-Drinking 8 glasses of water every day means you’d need to change your Brita filter every 3 months.
+Drinking 8 glasses of water daily mean you’d need to change your Brita filter every 3 months.
 You might want to change your Brita filter more frequently than once a month if you only drink bottled water.

 Changing the filter regularly will increase the great-tasting water for you and your family.
 Filters that are not changed often enough can become clogged with impurities, leading to poor-quality water.
-When this occurs, you may notice an unpleasant odor coming from your kitchen sink.
+You may notice an unpleasant odor from your kitchen sink when this occurs.
 Also, there could be discoloration on the surface of your drinking glass.
-To avoid these problems, always follow the instructions provided by the manufacturer of your Brita filter refill.
+To avoid these problems, always follow the instructions provided by your Brita filter refill manufacturer.

-The answer to this question is dependent upon the type of Brita filter refill that you have.
-If you have a Brita water filtration system, it is best to change your filters every four to six months.
+The answer to this question depends on your Brita filter refill type.
+If you have a Brita water filtration system, changing your filters every four to six months is best.
 In the case of a Brita pitcher, it is best to change your filters every two weeks.

-7. Is it bad to never change a Brita filter refill?
+Is it wrong to never change a Brita filter refill?

-It is not bad to never change a Brita filter refill, but it is necessary.
+It is not wrong to never change a Brita filter refill, but it is necessary.
 You must change the filter every two months, or your water will be tasteless and brown.

 Chemicals such as chlorine bleach can cause corrosion, leading to premature filter failure.
 Corrosion occurs when minerals build up on metal components, causing them to rust.
 Over time, these deposits form hard layers that eventually break down and wear away.
 In addition, bacteria grow on surfaces exposed to stagnant water.
 These organisms produce acids that eat away at metals like brass and copper.

-9. If I use my Brita filter refill every day, how often do I need to replace it?
+If I use my Brita filter refill daily, how often do I need to replace it?

-Brita filters are long-lasting, so you won’t need to replace them as often as you would a traditional sink filter.
-We still recommend replacing your Brita filter refill after 40 gallons of filtered water have been consumed.
+Brita filters are long-lasting, so you won’t need to replace them as often as a traditional sink filter.
+We still recommend replacing your Brita filter refill after consuming 40 gallons of filtered water.
 That’s approximately 2 1/2 quarts.

 Changing your Brita replacement filter when required can provide you with clean and fresh tap water.
 It suits all pitchers and dispensers of Brita.

-It can reduce impurities that can adversely affect your health over time while cutting chlorine delivers smell-free excellent tasting water.
-Now that you know how to change Brita filter refill, you’ll be good to go with everything.
+It can reduce impurities that can adversely affect your health over time while cutting chlorine delivers smell-free excellent, tasting water.
+Now that you know how to change the Brita filter refill, you’ll be good to go with everything.